realthunder/asm3-wiki/Core-Changes.md

   shape, or sub-shape through the Python object. `Link` type object overrides this function to delegate the call to the linked object.

+* `getSubObjectList()`, a helper function to return a list of sub-objects referenced by the given subname.

 * `getSubObjects(reason)`, return a list of subname references for all the child sub-objects.
 The purpose of this function is mostly for exporting a group type object (with `reason = GS_DEFAULT`).
 Each subname reference